ianJStutor/text-balancer/README.md

 "Balance" here means that each line of text is as close as possible to a uniform width.

+Since balancing requires multiple lines of text, this tool does not work on a single line of text.

 Built with vanilla JavaScript, my favorite flavor!

 ### Usage